 Caused by the bacterium Bordetella pertussis, whooping cough is a severe, highly contagious respiratory tract infection.
 It is known to cause violent, rapid, constant coughing and is life-threatening in children.
-While whooping cough can be prevented by immunization in children, in adults, it can cause chronic cough.
+While whooping cough can be prevented by immunization in children, it can cause a chronic cough in adults.

 - Congestive heart failure